 (E) Propose monitoring and reporting requirements to document progress in plan implementation and the inorganic arsenic load reductions.

-(f) In order to implement this section, DEQ will develop the following information and guidance within 120 days of the effective date of this rule and periodically update it as warranted by new information:
+(e) In order to implement this section, DEQ will develop the following information and guidance within 120 days of the effective date of this rule and periodically update it as warranted by new information:

-(A) A list of industrial sources or source categories, including industrial stormwater and sources covered by general permits, that are likely to add inorganic arsenic to surface waters of the State.

-(i) For industrial sources or source categories permitted under a general permit that have been identified by DEQ as likely sources of inorganic arsenic, DEQ will evaluate options for reducing inorganic arsenic during permit renewal or evaluation of Stormwater Pollution Control Plans.
+(A) A list of industrial sources or source categories, including industrial stormwater and sources covered by general permits likely to add inorganic arsenic to surface waters of the state.For industrial sources or source categories permitted under a general permit that have been identified by DEQ as likely sources of inorganic arsenic, DEQ will evaluate options for reducing inorganic arsenic during permit renewal or evaluation of Stormwater Pollution Control Plans.

 (B) Quantitation limits for monitoring inorganic arsenic concentrations.

-(C) Information and guidance to assist sources in estimating, pursuant to subsection (e)(C) of this section, the reduced human health risk expected to result from inorganic arsenic control measures based on the most current EPA risk assessment.
+(C) Information and guidance to assist sources in estimating, according to subsection (d)(C) of this section, the reduced human health risk expected to result from inorganic arsenic control measures based on the most current EPA risk assessment.

-(g) It is the policy of the Commission that landowners engaged in agricultural or development practices on land where pesticides, fertilizers, or soil amendments containing arsenic are currently being or have previously been applied, implement conservation practices to minimize the erosion and runoff of inorganic arsenic to waters of the State or to a location where such material could readily migrate into waters of the State.
+(f) It is the policy of EQC that landowners engaged in agricultural or development practices on land where pesticides, fertilizers, or soil amendments containing arsenic are currently being or have previously been applied, implement conservation practices to minimize the erosion and runoff of inorganic arsenic to waters of the state or to a location where such material could readily migrate into waters of the state.

-[ED.
-NOTE: Tables referenced are not included in rule text.
-Click here for PDF copy of table(s).]

 Stat.
 Auth.: ORS 468.020, 468B.030, 468B.035 & 468B.048 Stats.
 Implemented: ORS 468B.030, 468B.035 & 468B.048 Hist.: DEQ 17-2003, f. & cert. ef.
 12-9-03; DEQ 3-2004, f. & cert. ef.
 5-28-04; DEQ 17-2010, f. & cert. ef.
 12-21-10; DEQ 8-2011, f. & cert. ef.
 6-30-11; DEQ 10-2011, f. & cert. ef.
 7-13-11; DEQ 17-2013, f.
 12-23-13, cert. ef.
 4-18-14

 340-041-0124